 Scitable currently concentrates on genetics and cell biology, which include the topics of evolution, gene expression, and the rich complexity of cellular processes shared by living organisms.
 Scitable also offers resources for the budding scientist, with advice about effective science communication and career paths.
 ICP.org.nz.
 Learn.Genetics™ Antibodypedia.
 Using Antibodypedia Search and identify gene / protein target Compare and Select antibodies Explore antibody features and validations Sign up for our newsletter Version 8 - May 2013 Content updated 2014-04-09 1226278 reviewed antibodies from 49 providers,covering gene-products encoded by 19113 genes (approximately 92% of all human genes).

 On more than 10,000 World Wide Web pages, the project provides information about biodiversity, the characteristics of different groups of organisms, and their evolutionary history (phylogeny).
 Each page contains information about a particular group, e.g., salamanders, segmented worms, phlox flowers, tyrannosaurs, euglenids, Heliconius butterflies, club fungi, or the vampire squid.
 ToL pages are linked one to another hierarchically, in the form of the evolutionary tree of life.
+Starting with the root of all Life on Earth and moving out along diverging branches to individual species, the structure of the ToL project thus illustrates the genetic connections between all living things.
+Interactive Movie - Becoming human: A timeline of human evolution.
+Yes, We Should Clone Neanderthals.
 30,000 years ago a Neanderthal woman died in what would become Croatia’s Vindija cave.

 Five years ago, 454 Life Sciences and the Max Planck Institute started working together on the tedious and time-consuming task of piecing her fossilized DNA back together.
 Just over a month ago, they succeeded and, in the process, revealed that most of us are between 1% and 4% Neanderthal.
 To crudely paraphrase the ever artful Carl Zimmer, knowing where Neanderthals fit into the evolution of Homo sapiens is essential to understanding the development of the human mind.
 Knowing where Neanderthals fit, however, also creates a problem.
 What do we do if what makes humans “human” isn’t from a “human” at all?

 What is most fascinating is that many of these parts of the body still remain in some form so we can see the progress of evolution.
 This list covers the ten most significant evolutionary changes that have taken place – leaving signs behind them.
 Goose Bumps Cutis Anserina Humans get goose bumps when they are cold, frightened, angry, or in awe.
 Jacobson’s Organ Vomeronasal organ Jacobson’s organ is a fascinating part of animal anatomy and it tells us a lot about our own sexual history.

 Our goal is to provide intuitive bioinformatics tools for the visualization, interpretation and analysis of pathway knowledge to support basic research, genome analysis, modeling, systems biology and education.
 The development of Reactome is supported by a grant from the US National Institutes of Health (P41 HG003751), Ontario Research Fund, and the European Molecular Biology Laboratory.
 Charting Pathways of Life.